 10. Organise your home screen

-With a small screen and a large number of apps, it can be difficult to find the ones you want to utilize.
+With a small screen and a large number of apps, it can be difficult to find the ones you want to utilise.

-You may also use the Apple Watch app on your iPhone to organize your Apple Watch home screen if you want.
+You may also use the Apple Watch app on your iPhone to organise your Apple Watch home screen if you want.